k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

-You can type a keyword into the search box where then the result widget displays all the occurrences of the searched text.
+You can type a keyword into the search box, where the result widget would then display all the occurrences of the searched text.

 * The results show the entire element name containing the searched text, which is highlighted in orange.

 * Hovering over an entry in the search result widget triggers a tooltip that indicates the location of the searched text in the schema hierarchy.
 For example (shown in the below screenshot): "CRM > CONTRACT > CONTRACT_REF_ID".
-In this example, "CRM" is the name of the group (which is optional), then table name and column, as hovering done on a table's column.
+In this example, 'CRM' is the name of the group (which is optional), then table name and column, as hovering done on a table's column.

   ![](images/web/21_search2.png)